 Allergy shots are a form of treatment called immunotherapy.
 Each allergy shot contains a tiny amount of the specific substance or substances that trigger your allergic reactions.
 These are called allergens.
 Allergy shots contain just enough allergens to stimulate your immune system — but not enough to cause a full-blown allergic reaction.

 Over time, your doctor increases the dose of allergens in each of your allergy shots.
-This helps get your body used to the allergens (become desensitized).
+This helps get your body used to the allergens (desensitization).
 Your immune system builds up a tolerance to the allergens, and your allergy symptoms diminish over time.

 Why it's done